Error Handling

 This error may be encountered when trying to retrieve a client or user token, for one of the following reasons:

-• Retrieving a user token with a code_verifier and code_challenge pair that do not match.
-You can use the widget here to validate if the pairs match.
+code_verifierandcode_challengepair that do not match.
+You can use the widget here to validate if the pairs match. - Using an expired

 Invalid Code Challenge